 The demand for esports in Las Vegas has been strong even before this recent push for its growth.

-Josh Swissman, founder of The Strategy Organization consultancy, says when he worked at MGM Resorts International several years ago when it hosted esports tourneys at the Mandalay Bay, the tickets would sell out immediately.
+Josh Swissman, founder of The Strategy Organization consultancy, says that during his time at MGM Resorts International several years ago when it hosted esports tourneys at the Mandalay Bay, the tickets would sell out immediately.

 Ben Fox, who hosts the annual Casino Esport Conference in Las Vegas, admits Nevada hasn’t been as advanced as New Jersey when it comes to esports wagering – but that’s coming.
-He thinks Las Vegas could easily fill Allegiant Stadium similar crowds seen in Korea and other locales abroad.
+He thinks Las Vegas could easily fill Allegiant Stadium with crowds similar to those seen in Korea and other locales abroad.